twigphp/Twig/doc/02-Twig-for-Template-Designers.markdown

 listed first: `or`, `and`, `==`, `!=`, `<`, `>`, `>=`, `<=`, `in`, `+`, `-`,
 `~`, `*`, `/`, `%`, `//`, `not`, and `[`.

+>**CAUTION**
+>When compiling deep-nested arrays or math expressions with Xdebug enabled,
+>Twig can easily reach the default maximum nesting level set by Xdebug via the
+>`xdebug.max_nesting_level` setting; changing the default (100) to a bigger
+>value solves the issue.

 ### Literals

 The simplest form of expressions are literals.
 Literals are representations